Finbuckle/Finbuckle.MultiTenant/docs/Authentication.md

 avoids the need to create separate authentication schemes for each tenant.

-Common authentication options are supported per-tenant as discussed below, but additional authetication options can be configured per-tenant using [per-tenant options](Options) as needed.
+Common authentication options are supported per-tenant as discussed below, but additional authentication options can be configured per-tenant using [per-tenant options](Options) as needed.

 See the [Per-Tenant Authentication Sample](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples/ASP.NET%20Core%203/PerTenantAuthenticationSample)